emmyway/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 This is an alx swe student coirse projeft designed to sharpen our foundational knowledge of python:

-These are the different tasks undertaken:
+These are the different tasks undertaken: models/base.py - a base module defined in a package models/rectangle.py - rectangle class that inherit from the module in this package